benjamincrozat/content/posts/laravel-ui.md

 Now, before you continue, **please note that while Laravel UI is still maintained, it's also an old package that has better alternatives such as [Laravel Jetstream](https://jetstream.laravel.com) and [Laravel Breeze](https://laravel.com/docs/starter-kits#laravel-breeze)**.
 For instance, Laravel UI does not support as many authentication features as these two.

-But I noticed that people are still looking for it, so I told myself that I should write a small article about it anyway!
+But I noticed that people are still looking for it, so why not write a small article about it anyway?

 ## Installing laravel/ui